razrotenberg/Arpeggino/README.md

 **This tutorial is 100% plug and play**.
 Code (sketches), schemas, and illustrations of all steps are in the subdirectories under [tutorial](tutorial).

-If you want, you could even stop to read the tutorial right here, and just do it on your own by following the schema of each step and uploading its sketch as-is.
+You can even stop reading the tutorial right here if you want, and just do it on your own by following the schema of each step and uploading its sketch as-is.

 We will be covering the main additions of every step and will have a look at code samples for some explanation.